Data Privacy Laws & Regulations

 If you don’t comply with the FADP, you risk facing financial penalties, civil claims from affected individuals, reputational damage, and enforcement actions by the FDPIC.
 Non-compliance can also hinder cross-border data transfers and disrupt business operations.
 It’s vital to prioritize adherence to avoid these consequences.

-South Africa POPIA
+POPIA - South Africa

 Protection of Personal Information Act